-Dissertation Defense: Students will present an oral defense of their dissertation before their thesis advisory committee and two outside readers following procedures specified by the School of Gradate Studies.
+Students will present an oral defense of their dissertation before their thesis advisory committee and two outside readers following procedures specified by The Graduate School.

 Students will be encouraged to actively participate in special events such as retreats, journal clubs, invited speakers lectures and social functions.
 These activities will foster camaraderie and communication among faculty and students.
 One student will be elected to serve on the Genomic Medicine Graduate Program Executive Committee to help in the continually ongoing development of the Graduate Program in Genomic Medicine.
 Students will also be encouraged to present their research at the annual Graduate Program in Genomic Medicine retreat, national and international scientific meetings.